Zoya Nasir

-Personal life
+Early life

 Zoya belongs to a film family.
 Her father is a renowned screen writer with a Guinness Book of World Record of most number of movies written (who also wrote Maula Jutt and the Legend of Maula Jutt).
 Her mother Amna Ulfat is a politician and currently she is a member of the Censor Board of Pakistan.
 Her late grandfather Ghulam Hussain was also a movie director and actor while her grandmother's name was Khatija Begum.
 Zoya pursued her passion as a beautician and has a salon in Lahore by the name of Sasha's by Zoya Nasir.